CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Simple_staging.md

     The annotation, which in the template is in the Description property, is now removed.

 #### Data Flow
 ![Output Data Flow](img/output_dataflow.png)

-!!! bug
-    Here the space between system_name and entity_name is removed.
-This is a known issue in CrossGenerate.

 ##### Source